Richadk/IP-Table-Pubg-mobile/README.md

 # NOTE

-This is the progress of my trial, don't misuse it. try and accept at your own risk
+Try and accept at your own risk.

+First Upload In Github